PeerIslands/peergenaicertifications/RAG_FOUNDATIONAL/README.md

    - `server/src/` split into `config/`, `db/`, `routes/`, `services/`, `utils/`, with `app.ts` and `server.ts` entrypoints.

 6. Performance trade‑offs
-   - Tunables for chunking, batch size, top‑k, and fallbacks via `RAG_*` envs; retries with backoff on 429.
+   - Tunables for chunking, batch size, top‑k, and fallbacks via `RAG_*` envs; retries with backoff

 ## How to Run
 Add your credentials: